nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 Out-of-band payment initiation:
 The payment process is initiated through an out-of-band mechanism, such as a mobile app, online banking portal, or third-party provider.
 1. Authorization Request requesting A2Pay:
 The Payment Service Provider (PSP) sends an OpenID4VP authorization request including the `transaction_data` with the payment request to the user’s wallet to obtain the A2Pay credential required for the transaction.
-Note: *Details of passing the authorization request by reference are omitted for readability reasons.*
+Note: *Details of passing the authorization request by reference are omitted for readability reasons.* This step is done either by link for a same-device flow or by QR-code for cross-device flow.
 2. Wallet asks user for approval:
 The wallet prompts the user to review and approve the transaction.
 3. User reviews the transaction: